Funds from Operations (FFO)

 REITs and similar trusts typically disclose FFO in the footnotes to their financial statements (and in many cases in the headlines of their press releases), and they are required to show their calculations.

 In general, the adjustments FFO makes to net income are intended to compensate for accounting methods that may distort a real estate investment trust's true performance.
 This is especially true of depreciation.
-GAAP accounting requires REITs to depreciate their investment properties over time.
+Generally Accepted Accounting Principles (GAAP) require REITs to depreciate their investment properties over time.
 However, many REIT properties actually appreciate over time, and for this reason, the required depreciation expense tends to make net income appear artificially low.
 FFO also adjusts for gains (or losses) on the sale of properties because they are not recurring and therefore do not contribute to the REIT's ongoing dividend-paying capacity (REITs are required to pay out 90% of their taxable income in dividends).
-Some analysts go a step further and calculate AFFO (Adjusted Funds from Operations), which adjusts FFO for rent increases and certain capital expenditures.
+Some analysts go a step further and calculate Adjusted Funds from Operations (AFFO), which adjusts FFO for rent increases and certain capital expenditures.

-Many analysts prefer to examine FFO instead of net income when measuring a REIT's financial performance.
-Similar to EPS (earnings per share), FFO per share is a carefully scrutinized metric that is often used as a barometer to gauge a REIT's profitability per unit of shareholder ownership.
+Many analysts prefer to examine FFO instead of net income when measuring an REIT's financial performance.
+Similar to earnings per share (EPS), FFO per share is a carefully scrutinized metric that is often used as a barometer to gauge an REIT's profitability per unit of shareholder ownership.
 Meanwhile, the interpretation of price/FFO multiples may generate valuation insights similar to those generated by P/E multiples.
 As such, FFO is a key driver of share prices.